REQUEST A CONSULTATION

 Foods to beat bloating

-You can also focus on your eating habits to avoid that overly full feeling you get around the festive period.
+You can also focus on your diet and eating habits to avoid that overly full feeling you get around the festive period.
 Try to eat smaller portions more frequently throughout the day rather than eating a lot of food in one go like on Christmas day.
 Ensure that the meals are nutritional, avoiding gluten and dairy where possible.
 This will help to suppress hunger and take control of that amount of food and calories you need per day.

 To reduce bloating, you may want to try yogurt drinks like Yakult which contains probiotics to restore the balance within the stomach.